 Every decent e-commerce platform offers built-in import and export tools.
 However, they are usually far from being an omnipotent solution that can cope with any business requirement.
 In view of this, agencies create third-party solutions that close the existing gaps between the platform’s objective reality and the merchants’ subjective needs.
 What about Shopify?
 What data transfer solutions does it offer?
 What reliable alternatives are currently available in the ecosystem?

-In the following article, you will find out what import functionality is hidden behind Shopify and how to enhance it in the most user-friendly and at the same time powerful way.
-Let’s explore the platform’s native capabilities first and then proceed to the most powerful third-party solution that copes with any data transfer challenges – Firebear Improved Import & Export App for Shopify.
+In this Shopify import guide, you will find out what import functionality is hidden behind the platform and how to enhance it in the most user-friendly and, at the same time, powerful way.
+Let’s explore the system’s native capabilities first and then proceed to the most powerful third-party solution that copes with any data transfer challenges and enables any Shopify import customizations – Firebear Improved Import & Export App for Shopify.

 Before going any further, we should remind you that the Firebear team has vast experience transferring data between Magento 2 and all possible external systems.
 Furthermore, we can also help you migrate to Shopify or move data between your e-commerce website and external tools.
 Our specialists are capable of Shopify integrations of any complexity.
 Contact us for more detail.

 Shopify lets you import several entities by default.
 However, there is no single interface where you can control all data transfers.
 You are also bound to CSV files and cannot automate import processes.
 Besides, various useful data transfer features are available in Shopify Plus only.
 Let’s take a look at what you get.